NunoCarrico98/Project1_Simplexity/README.md

 ### Algorithms

  Our game starts by entering the `GameLoop()` method.
-This contains all the methods necessary for our game to work (by accesing other classes by instances).
+This contains all the methods necessary for our game to work (by accessing other classes by instances).
 As such, the `GameLoop()` method continues until a draw or win is verified by the `WinChecker` Class.

 The `GameLoop()` starts by asking for the first player (white) to choose a column and a shape.
 Then, our program checks the column that the player chose for a space.
-To verify if our column is full, our program use just an `int` variable that goes through the column, always up.
-If it ends up being outside the board it means the column is full and new column will be asked.
+To verify if our column is full, our program uses an `int` variable that goes through the column, always up.
+If it ends up being outside the board it means the column is full and a new column will be asked.

 Here is some pseudocode to better understand the column verification: